zulip/zulip/docs/documentation/user.md

 the users of the feature will never read the article.
 Instructions for filling out forms, interacting with UI widgets (e.g. typeaheads), interacting with modals, etc. should never go in user documentation.
-In such cases you may be able to fix the problem by adding text in-app, where the user will see it as they are interacting with the feature.
+In such cases, you may be able to fix the problem by adding text in-app, where the user will see it as they are interacting with the feature.

 ### User interface